Benin Bronzes: Themes

+Influence on contemporary African art

+A collection of artefacts stolen from the kingdom of Benin in 1897, had a huge and great impact on the African art.
+The artefacts are known for their intricate craftsmanship and historical significance.

+Their impact extends above aesthetics, cultural heritage and the representation of African artefacts at large.

 Technique

 Although the works generally are called the Benin Bronzes, they are made of different materials.
-Some are made of brass, which analysis has shown to be an alloy of copper, zinc and lead in various proportions.
+Many are made of Brass, which analysis has shown to be an alloy of copper, zinc and lead in various proportions.
 Others are non-metallic, made of wood, ceramic, ivory, leather or cloth.

 The wooden objects are made in a complex process.
 It starts with a tree trunk or branch and is carved directly.
 The artist obtains the final form of the work from a block of wood.
 Since it was customary to use freshly cut wood in carvings, once the piece was finalized the surface was charred to prevent cracking during drying.
 This also allowed for polychromatic artworks, which were achieved using knife cuts and applications of natural pigments made with vegetable oil or palm oil.
 This type of grease, which was made near smoke from homes, allowed the wooden sculptures to acquire a patina that resembles rusty metal.

 The figures depicted in the bronzes were cast in relief with details incised in the wax model.
 Artists working in bronze were organized into a type of guild under royal decree and lived in a special area of the palace under the direct control of the Oba.
 The works made using lost-wax casting required great specialisation.
 Their quality was superior when the king was especially powerful, allowing him to employ a great number of specialists.

 Although the oldest examples of similar Benin metal work in bronze date from the twelfth century, according to tradition, the lost-wax casting technique was introduced to Benin by the son of the Oni, or sovereign of Ife.
 Their tradition holds that he taught the Benin metal workers the art of casting bronze using lost-wax techniques during the thirteenth century.
-These Benin artisans refined that technique until they were able to cast plaques only an eighth-of-an-inch thick, surpassing the art as practiced by Renaissance masters in Europe.
+These Benin artisans refined that technique until they were able to cast plaques only an eighth-of-an-inch (3 mm) thick, surpassing the art as practiced by Renaissance masters in Europe.